Best iPhone headphones 2025: budget to premium, tested by experts

 If you are going wireless, check which version of Bluetooth the headphones support.
 Newer headphones support Bluetooth 5.0 or later, which has much greater range than version 4, so you can stray further from your music source without tunes dropping out.

-Noise-cancelling can shut out the outside world and let you hear your music more clearly without cranking it up, saving your hearing, but it can impact battery life – the non-noise-cancelling Cambridge Audio Melomania 1 Plus, for example, last a marathon 45 hours before needing powering up from a mains socket.
-It's a trade-off.
+Noise-cancelling can shut out the outside world and let you hear your music more clearly without cranking it up, saving your hearing, but it can impact battery life – the Cambridge Audio Melomania P100, for example, last a staggering 100 hours with ANC off, but that drops to 60 hours with it turned on.
+That's still a long time, but you can see the effect ANC has.

 All of these pairs have built-in microphones and controls, too, so you can skip tracks and take calls without fishing your phone out of your pocket or bag.
 If you will be using them for calls a lot, dig into our reviews and see what the call quality is like.
 Usually those with noise cancellation have better call quality, as the noise-cancelling mics can be used to neutralise wind noise.